bcgov/workbc-wage-subsidy/README.md

 - `./packages/admin-api` : expressjs API for CRUD operations on the database, with PDF capabilities using CDOGS
 - `./packages/employer-client` : react-admin application for application intake, connected to CHEFS
 - `./packages/employer-api` : expressjs API for CRUD operations on the database
-- `./packages/form-api` : expressjs API for location services and emailing using CHES
+- `./packages/form-api` : expressjs API for location services and emailing using CHES [DEPRECATED]

 ## Deployment Flow